What is glycerol phenylbutyrate?

 How should I take glycerol phenylbutyrate?

-If you are unable to swallow, you may take glycerol phenylbutyrate through a nasogastric (NG) or gastric feeding tube as follows: After measuring the correct dose in the oral syringe, attach it to the feeding tube and push the plunger down to empty the syringe into the tube.
-Then flush the tube with 2 teaspoons of water and allow it to drain.
-Follow this with 2 more teaspoons of water to wash the contents down.
+Glycerol phenylbutyrate may be given through a nasogastric (NG) or gastric feeding tube as follows: Measure the correct dose in the oral syringe, attach it to the feeding tube and push the plunger down to empty the syringe into the tube.
+Flush the tube with 10 milliliters (mL) of water and allow the tube to drain.
+Follow this with 10 mL more of water to wash the contents down.

 If you switch from sodium phenylbutyrate to glycerol phenylbutyrate, your dose will not be the same.
 Follow your doctor's dosing instructions very carefully.

-To be sure this medicine is helping your condition and is not causing harmful effects, your blood will need to be tested often.
 A buildup of ammonia in the blood can quickly cause brain injury or death.
-Do not miss any follow up visits to your doctor for blood tests.
+You will need frequent blood tests.
 Every person with a urea cycle disorder should remain under the care of a doctor.

 Your name may be listed on a Urea Cycle Disorder registry.
 This is to collect information about people with these disorders and to evaluate the effects of treatment.